A Novel, Steerable, Low-Energy Proton Source for Detector Characterization: Introduction

 \section{Introduction}

 Low energy, high precision neutron and neutrino experiments provide a rich arena to probe BSM physics \cite{FSNNwhitepaper2023}.
 Many of these experiments such as the Nab, pNAB, and Katrin experiments use silicon-based detector technologies due to their high energy resolution, fast timing, insensitivity to magnetic fields, and their position sensitivity \cite{Fry_2019,Baessler_2024,PSTP2024PNab,mertensNovelDetectorSystem2019,urbanCharacterizationMeasurementsTRISTAN2022}.
 The University of Manitoba's high-precision mass spectrometer (``Manitoba II'') was adapted to provide a unique test station for effectively any detector-under-test (DUT).
-Specifically, it was commissioned as a proton source to fill the testing requirements for the Neutron-ab (Nab) experiment, where a, and b are the parameters being measured.
+Specifically, it was commissioned as a proton source to fill the testing requirements for the Neutron-ab (Nab) experiment, where $a$, and $b$ are the parameters being measured.

 The Nab detectors have a \SI{117}{\milli\meter} diameter active area divided into 127 hexagonal pixels (each with $\sim$\SI{10}{m\meter} height).
 The proton beam was required to traverse the entire face of the detector, while maintaining a small ``spot size'', less than \SI{6.5}{\milli\meter\squared} area to remain within the envelope of the pixelation, enabling single pixel study without significant charge sharing between the pixels.
+The performance and analysis of the Nab silicon detectors using the facility is reported here \cite{nabsilicon_uofm}, while this work focuses on the development and performance of the proton source used for these studies.
 In what follows, we break down the stages within the proton source (Section \ref{sec:proton_source_components}), going through each segment in turn, and then discuss the studies performed to understand the beam parameters under typical operation (see Section \ref{sec:proton_beam_studies}).